 INSTRUCTIONS

-- Once chocolate mixture has cooled somewhat (to a comfortable temperature to touch with your finger), add to egg mixture and mix until incorporated.
+- Once chocolate mixture has cooled to a comfortable temperature to touch with your finger, add to egg yolk mixture and mix until incorporated.
 Scrape the bottom and sides of the bowl with a spatula.

 - Add corn starch and salt.
-Mix until incorporated.
+Mix until incorporated.24 grams (3 Tablespoons) corn starch, ½ teaspoon kosher salt

 - Pour batter into prepared pan and gently level with a spatula.

-- Once cool, use a small sieve to sprinkle powdered sugar over the top of the cake.
-Serve plain or with whipped cream, mascarpone or fresh berries (raspberries, blackberries, etc.).
+- Once cool, remove springform edge.
+Use a small sieve to sprinkle powdered sugar over the top of the cake.
+Serve plain or with whipped cream, mascarpone or fresh berries (raspberries, blackberries, figs, etc.).powdered sugar

 If you like this Italian chocolate cake recipe, you might also enjoy these rich chocolate desserts!